 In 1977 a set of bells, cast by Whitechapel to the specification of the Abbey's ten bells, formed a bicentennial gift by the English Ditchley Foundation to the Congress of the United States.
 The bells are installed in the Old Post Office Tower in Washington D.C. and each bell is inscribed with the Great Seals of the United States and of Britannia.
 The Abbey's coat of arms is cast on the headstock of each bell.

 Also in the Abbey collection is a medieval cymbalum (bell without a clapper) which used to hang outside the monastic refectory in the south cloister to call the monks to meals (it would have been struck with a hammer).
 And a bell with the inscription THOS.LESTER MADE ME 1742 which used to hang in the gable of the south transept until it was removed in the 19th century during restoration work.
-Both of these bells will also be on display in the new Jubilee Galleries at the Abbey.
+Also a large 14th century bell.
+All of these bells are on display in the new Queen's Diamond Jubilee Galleries at the Abbey.

 The Bells of Westminster Abbey (available from the Abbey Shop)